while-true-do/ansible-role-srv_cockpit/README.md

 -   cockpit system
 -   cockpit web
+-   integration for docker
--   integration with tools like kvm or selinux
+-   integration for libvirt
--   integration of performance co-pilot
+-   integration for performance co-pilot
+-   integration for podman
+-   configure the dashboard
+-   configure firewalld

 ## Requirements